damianmgarcia/Hide-n-Seek/README.md

 <img src="/images/usage-job-search-normalized.svg" width="73.449131513647642679900744416873%" alt="A diagram that shows a job search in the extension's popup" /><br><br>

+- The first time that you use Hide n' Seek on a job board you'll need to grant permissions in order for it to work, otherwise you won't see the block buttons on the listings.
+You'll know if you need to grant permissions if you see a yellow alert notification bubble next to the Hide n' Seek button in your browser's toolbar.
+You can grant permissions by clicking the Hide n' Seek button and then clicking the "Enable Hide n' Seek on {Job Board}" button.

 - Click a job's "block" button and all jobs by that company will be hidden behind an overlay.

 <img src="/images/usage-hide-job-normalized.svg" width="100%" alt='A "before and after" diagram shows the effect of hiding a job' /><br><br>